-"Reduced CR" is shown when the Brightness control is set to a level where it impacts the Contrast Ratio of the screen image.
-This occurs when the brightness setting is below that which can be controlled using the LCD backlights alone.
+Reduced CR - Is shown when the Brightness control is set to a level where it impacts the Contrast Ratio of the screen image.
+This occurs when the brightness setting is below that which can be controlled using the LCD CCFL backlights alone.

 When this range is entered, the monitor will automatically begin to reduce the brightness to the requested value by using the internal 14-bit LUTs to scale the video signal.
-Since this scaling is done internally to a high bit depth, it will not introduce color banding.
-It will, however, reduce the contrast ratio of the monitor.
+Since this scaling is done internally to a high bit depth it will not introduce color banding, however it will reduce the contrast ratio of the monitor.

-This reduction in contrast ratio is due to the black level being maintained as a fixed property, or constant, of the LCD panel once the minimum LCD backlight level has been reached.
-Since the white level is being scaled down, the ratio of white to black levels are reduced.
+The reason for this reduction in contrast ratio is because the black level is being maintained constant (it is a fixed property of the LCD panel once the minimum LCD CCFL backlight level has been reached), but the white level is being scaled down - so the ratio of white to black levels will be reduced.